aposb/stereo-matching-using-belief-propagation-fast/README.md

 # Stereo Matching using Belief Propagation (Optimized)

+> **Repository Moved**
+> This project has been merged into [Stereo Matching Algorithms in MATLAB and Python](https://github.com/aposb/stereo-matching-algorithms).
+> The new repository contains the latest code, documentation, and updates.

 An optimized Matlab implementation of Loopy Belief Propagation for stereo matching that **focuses on speed**.
 It uses matrix operations and other techniques to make the program run even faster.

 ## Input Image